 I’m not even sure if that’s the right word to describe myself though.

 Why?
 Because I’m sort of in between being a cheapskate and “I’m not going to spend that much” if that even makes sense.
 I’m kind of like Barbie meets a budget.
 Only my measurements are a little more realistic. ;)

 When I was much, much younger my mother used to tell me I had good taste because I always wanted everything that was super expensive.
 Now, I still have similar tastes, but I’ve just learned to make it all by myself instead.
 Win-win, right?

-After seeing some incredible vintage sleds, but no where near my means to actually be able to afford one of those beauties, I decided to–yup, you know what’s coming next–create my own.
+After seeing some incredible vintage sleds, but nowhere near my means to actually be able to afford one of those beauties, I decided to–yup, you know what’s coming next–create my own.
 Believe it or not, it wasn’t hard to make at all.
 Seriously.
 It took me one hour.
 That’s it!
-P.S.
-This post does include some affiliate links, but they are for your convenience.
-Please click here to read my full disclosure policy.

 How to Build a Vintage Sled